mustafaertekin/Auftragsverwaltungssystem/server/README.md

 There is a `.env.example` file included at the root of this project as an example, rename it to '.env' (.env is not under version control).
 Update the `.env` file with the pertinent information for your project.

-### RabbitMQ
-Install and run [RabbitMQ](https://www.rabbitmq.com/) with the default settings (or use the provided local-infra.yml in conjunction with docker-compose/swarm)

 ### Database
-You will need a [PostgreSQL](https://www.postgresql.org) database running on localhost:5432 (or use the provided local-infra.yml in conjunction with docker-compose/swarm)
+You will need a [Sqlite3] database running on localhost:5432 (or use the provided local-infra.yml in conjunction with docker-compose/swarm)

 The setup of PostgreSQL is beyond the scope of this guide.
 Please reference the [Install Guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides) for help installing PostgreSQL on your machine.